 - 4.6 There continues to be significant financial risk in the system.
 As we transition from the additional supports provided as part of the Covid response.
 We are monitoring the position closely and assessing the impact on both short and longer term.
 Additional funding has been made available by Scottish Government to support the increased pressures in the system, including those presented by the winter period.
 The senior management team have, and continue to, assess where the funds should be applied for greatest benefit and approvals will be sought as appropriate. - 4.7 Recruitment and selection to staff vacancies continues to prove challenging across several services.
 These challenges remain as previously reported regarding lack of appropriate applications for some posts and also the time taken to for the recruitment process in employing organisations to be followed.
 There have been significant efforts and collaborative working to streamline processes and align timescales for care at home appointments with the establishment of a recruitment cell through reallocation of staff resource.
 This has facilitated a rolling advert, weekly interviews and alignment of training schedules to make the process as efficient as possible and releasing management time to focus on service delivery.
-In addition there has been an efficient and effective recruitment process for the Discharge to Assess posts which again will assist to relieve specific pressures in the system.
+Unfortunately the progress being made is currently being offset by staff leaving, retiring or reducing hours.
 There remain some staff redeployments and acting up arrangements in place, such as for some of the vaccination team members, and there will be a period of time before services and staff return to "business as normal" or alternative arrangements are put in place.
-Staff wellbeing continues to be a key priority and a significant emphasis is being placed on ensuring that everyone is provided with the support that is readily available, where it is required. - 4.8 The adoption of the outcome based commissioning approach and collaborative working with Allied as the partner for care at home are fundamental changes in the approach for social care services and as such forms a core element of supporting the strategic aims for Home First and supports choice and control for service users.
-The timing of this change was determined by the requirement for the new contract, which commenced 1 November 2021.
-It is recognised by all involved that it will be challenging to deliver in the context of the continued impact of the pandemic. - 4.9 As plans evolve, the Strategic Risk Register will be updated to ensure that it reflects any barriers to realising the ambitions we are not enacting, to achieve the vision set out in our Strategic Plan.
+Staff wellbeing continues to be a key priority and a significant emphasis is being placed on ensuring that everyone is provided with the support that is readily available, where it is required.
+The issues that have been identified will be factored into the developing workforce plan and collaborative work will be progressed with partners across Grampian for recruitment. - 4.8 The adoption of the outcome based commissioning approach and collaborative working with Allied as the partner for care at home are fundamental changes in the approach for social care services and as such forms a core element of supporting the strategic aims for Home First and supports choice and control for service users.
+It is recognised by all involved that it will be challenging to deliver these developments in the context of the continued impact of the pandemic however it is also recognised that change is needed to create the capacity to meet the demand. - 4.9 As NHSG moves out of Operation Iris, which was the management strategy in response to Omicron initially for the period to 31 March 2022, however this approach will continue due to current challenges and will be reviewed weekly.
+Further work will be required to establish and embed any changes made over the last two years that are considered to have improved service delivery.
+Governance arrangements implemented during the Covid response need to be reviewed and either adopted as business as usual or ceased and there may need to be a transition phase to accomplish this to ensure that staff are clear of the priorities and that information flow remains effective.

+4.10 As plans evolve, the Strategic Risk Register will be updated to ensure that it reflects any barriers to realising the ambitions we are not enacting, to achieve the vision set out in our Strategic Plan.